atitawat-pol/atitawat-pol/README.md

 -->
 - 🔭 I’m currently working on a startup name "Castcle".
 - 🌱 I’m currently learning Blockchain and Smart contract, web3.
-- 👯 I’m looking to collaborate on any opensource on public blockchains like Ethereum, NEAR.
+- 👯 I’m looking to collaborate on any opensource projects on public blockchains like Ethereum, NEAR.